TexasInstruments-Sandbox/edgeai-gst-apps-barcode-reader/README.md

 For Python3:
 ```
+unset http_proxy HTTP_PROXY
 python3 ./apps_python/app_edgeai.py ./configs/barcode-reader.yaml
 ```
+- For the version of the demo with networking, it is necessary for the http_proxy variables to be unset.

 On the AM62A starter kit EVM, the barcode detection model uses yolox-nano architecture and runs at >100 fps.
 However, performance will slow down for more barcodes since each must be decoded individually, adding linear overhead.
 The fps for this application is likely to operate in the 15-20 fps range for 2+ barcodes in the field of view.
 This application can work on multiple types of barcodes, like QR codes and EAN-8.